 I am an academic doctor-in-training, can I apply?

 It will be difficult for an academic doctor-in-training to undertake a population health fellowship in addition to their academic responsibilities and clinical responsibilities.
-Therefore, this fellowship will only be available for those trainees currently on a clinical training programme.
+Therefore, this fellowship will only be available for those Registrars currently on a clinical training programme.

 I have completed a previous fellowship, can I apply?